edenhigani/Milestone2/README.md

 # Milestone2
-In this project i created a serial server and a parallel server, which supports clients, by reciving problems such as a matrix, and returning a solution.
+a link to the project in my github: https://github.com/edenhigani/Milestone2 In this project i created a serial server and a parallel server, which supports clients, by reciving problems such as a matrix, and returning a solution.
 The specific problems in this program are finding a path from initial cell to a goal cell defined by the client (with it's cost).